BarisPrespects-23849/linktree-backend/README.md

-Below is a GitHub-compatible README for your Linktree-Style Backend project, written in a style similar to the example you provided.
-You can copy and paste this into your `README.md` file.
+Below is the GitHub-ready Markdown content for the "Installation" section of your README file.
+You can paste this directly into your README.md file:

----

 ```markdown
 # Linktree-Style Backend with Referral & Reward System